aomop/MacroIBI/README.md

 **Please see the [FIELD AND APP GUIDE](inst/docs/FIELD_AND_APP_GUIDE_v2.md) for questions about sampling protocol or how to use the app**

+A demo version of the app is available to preview at [https://smsc2.shinyapps.io/MacroIBI/](https://smsc2.shinyapps.io/MacroIBI/).
+Install the package locally to access all features.

 ## Installation
 Ensure R and RStudio are installed.
 ```r